Our Studio

 All: Double pirouettes en dedans with fouetté, posé piqué turns en dedans, pivots (promenade) in attitude derrière, entrechat trios and cinq, brissé desus, failli, sissonne doublé, ballonnée, grand jeté en tournent.

-Male: Double tour en l’air, multiple piroettes en deshors.
+Male Syllabus: Double tour en l’air, multiple piroettes en deshors.

-Pointe: Barre: relevé 1-1.
+Female Syllabus Pointe Work: Barre: relevé 1-1.
 Centre: relevé passé with ¼ turns, assemblé soutinue, posé piqué en avant to arabesque, posé piqué de côté and en arrière to retiré, emboités, single pirouettes en dehors and en dedans, posé piqué turns en dedans.

 RAD Advanced I

-Assessment: Group or private assessment required for new students.
+Assessment: Group assessment required for new students.

 Course Description: